seongjaelee/nvatom/README.md

 ## Migration

 v0.1.0 under published package name `notational-velocity` had a fatal bug that sets the default value of its note directory under package directory.
-Since package directory is overwritten when the user updates `notational-velocity` package.
+In that case, all notes are deleted once the user updates the package, since package directory is overwritten when the user.
 For more information, refer [#25][6].

 To resolve this problem, we renamed our package name to `nvatom`.
 Users who have the old `notational-velocity` need to **install `nvatom` package first**, activate the package to automatically migrate the existing notes, and then delete `notational-velocity` package.